sunnypatell/sunnify-spotify-downloader/README.md

 1. Ensure that you have a stable internet connection.
 2. Verify that you have entered the correct Spotify playlist URL.
 3. Check if there are any updates available for Sunnify.
-You can pull the latest changes from the repository and reinstall the dependencies.
+You can pull the latest changes from the repository and reinstall the dependencies. `git fetch`

 ## Legal and Ethical Notice